 Medicaid benefits and coverage can vary widely among states.
 Some states may expand their Medicaid coverage beyond traditional income limits.

-The Medicaid website can help a person find the services that are available to them based on their geographical location.
+The Medicaid website can help people find services available to them based on their geographical location.

-To qualify for Extra Help, a person’s combined investments, real estate, and savings must not exceed $29,160 if a person is married and living with their spouse or $14,610 if a person is single.
+To qualify for Extra Help, a person’s combined investments, real estate, and savings must not exceed $17,220 if a person is single or $34,360 if they are married and living with their spouse.

-A person can visit Medicare’s website to find out more about getting and applying for Extra Help.
+A person can visit the Social Security Administration website to learn more about getting and applying for Extra Help.

 A person may qualify for both Medicare and Medicaid based on their health and income level.

-Medicare will usually pay for health expenses first, while Medicaid may help pay for out-of-pocket and noncovered expenses.
+If a person is dual-eligible, Medicare will usually pay for health expenses first, and Medicaid may help pay for out-of-pocket and noncovered expenses.

 Medicaid coverage varies depending on each state’s rules and income level requirements.